niceyeti/Election_2016_Repro_Data_V2/README.md

 This dataset is subject to change if errors are found, but has been generated to the highest level of accuracy obtainable.
 If you find any errors, please make a pull request or submit an issue/bug.

 ## LICENSES
-Visuals: Copyright Jesse Waite, 2018, ABLE/Sentinel Project.
+Visuals, methods, paper, (everything but the data): Copyright Jesse Waite, 2018, ABLE/Sentinel Project.

 Reproduction (json) data: MIT License.

 The reproduction data is for academic research, and you are free to use and analyze it as you like, with proper citation.
-Analysis of publicly-shared content data for the sake of public awareness and research is explicitly protected by Fair Use.
+Analysis of publicly-shared content data for the sake of public awareness, critique, and research is explicitly protected by Fair Use.